-Scott R. Leykam, vice president for athletics
+Scott R. Leykam, director

-: The University of Portland sponsors 16 varsity sports: baseball, men's and women's basketball, men's and women's cross country, women's rowing, men's and women's soccer, men's and women's tennis, men's and women's indoor track and field, men's and women's outdoor track and field, women's volleyball, and women's beach volleyball.
+Programs: The University of Portland sponsors 16 varsity sports: baseball, men's and women's basketball, men's and women's cross country, women's rowing, men's and women's soccer, men's and women's tennis, men's and women's indoor track and field, men's and women's outdoor track and field, women's volleyball, and women's beach volleyball.

 The recreational services program offers fitness and wellness opportunities to the UP campus community including workout classes, sports leagues, outdoor trips, health workshops, informal workouts and skill sessions.
 The program works to meet the needs of students, faculty, and staff of all skill levels and reaches out to those who have not participated before.
 Intramural sports leagues often have two skill levels and many are co-ed.
 Flag football, basketball, volleyball, futsal, outdoor soccer, tennis, badminton, table tennis, bocce, ultimate Frisbee, and softball are among the sports offered.
 Outdoor Pursuits activities expand each year and include biking, camping, snow skiing, hiking, rock climbing, and snowshoeing.
 OPP also offers bike, camping equipment, and snowshoe rentals on a short-term basis.

 Numerous fitness classes are offered for all experience levels including bootcamp, zumba, kick-boxing, yoga, indoor cycling, and more.
 The Beauchamp Recreation & Wellness Center has a climbing gym, indoor track, cardio, training and weight rooms, three fitness studios, three basketball/volleyball courts, and locker rooms.

 For more information, go to http://www.up.edu/recservices/ or call (503) 943-8755.